keeffEoghan/yonder-site/notes.md

     - [Buy](https://www.myfonts.com/cart/432948577)
     - Sort out the sidebar etc styles again.
 - SVG holds
+    - Multiple themes in style editor... clunky but needed?
+Improve with JS rather than JSON-T / Style Editor.
     - Centered and scaled SVGs (remove current `transform` workaround)
     - Strokes
     - Configurable by CMS?
         - Hold SVG inline images (`code block`)
+        - Number of holds (consider color themes too)
+            - Hacky... can tweak values create new tweaks?
+Like have a value tweak for number of holds, and generate enough corresponding tweaks in LESS...?
 - Main navigation
     - Switch from background image tweak to open block field...
     - Dark/light colors - switch based on what's beneath (not always clear), or have floating header bar appear?